benvvalk/sponsoredissues.org-deploy/legal/terms_of_service.md

 - Fraudulent, inaccurate, dishonest, or impossible claims
 - Violation of laws, regulations, or payment card provider requirements
+- Software projects that do not use OSI or FSF-approved licenses
+- Software projects with incomplete, obfuscated, or proprietary source code
+- Projects hosted on platforms other than GitHub
 - Promotion, advertisement, or sale of goods or services
 - Pornographic content
 - Controlled substances